ebalogun01/EV-EcoSim/README.md

 Ensure gridlabd is installed by following recommended installation method if using the online (MPC) power system co-simulation functionality.

-For offline (One-shot) optimization simulation:
+For offline (One-shot) optimization simulation (Does not require GridLAB-D install):
 * Open the `default_user_inputs.json` file in the root folder and modify the parameters as needed.
 The prepopulated fields can be modified.
 Once the fields are modified as desired, navigate to `app.py` which is also in the root directory.
 Make sure the *test* is set to *False* (see below) in the `app.py` file.